armbian/build/config/packages/README.md

 This Subsystem is primarely designed to make packages from the following sections:

+- 03-common
-- common
+	- dedicated
 		- armbian-config
 		- armbian-desktop
 		- armbian-firmware
 		- armbian-firmware-full
 		- armbian-bsp *(this is now the same with one exception.
 It doesn't execute family_tweaks and family_tweaks_bsp.
 Those functions are getting manually implemented into the packages below)*
+- 50-family
-- family
+	- dedicated
 		- rockchip
 		- sun7i
 		- etc.
+	- shared
+		- overlay (for stuff that is present in all family packages)
+		- scripts (common place for scripts like nand-sata-install. they are place with family or board build scripts)
+		- armbian.build.bash (content is merged with dedicated scripts)
+		- armbian.postinst.bash (content is merged with dedicated scripts)
+		- armbian.preinst.bash (content is merged with dedicated scripts)
+		- armbian.prerm.bash (content is merged with dedicated scripts)
+		- armbian.postrm.bash (content is merged with dedicated scripts)
+		- armbian.triggers.bash

-- board
+- 99-board
 	- pinebook
 	- cubietruck
 	- etc.